Swayamgupta07/MemoTag/README.md

-# MemoTag - AI-Powered Dementia Care Platform
+# **MemoTag - AI-Powered Dementia Care Platform**

-## Overview
+MemoTag is an innovative, AI-powered platform designed to transform dementia care.
+The website serves as a companion for a wearable device, providing caregivers with real-time insights, safety alerts, and cognitive health tracking for individuals with dementia.

-MemoTag is a modern, responsive website for an AI-powered wearable device designed to revolutionize dementia care.
-The platform provides caregivers with real-time insights, safety alerts, and cognitive health tracking for loved ones with dementia.
+---

 ## Preview